“It’s the relationship that heals, the relationship that heals, the relationship that heals—my professional rosary.”

 This basic mechanism somehow seems both obvious and clandestine, but it’s not really either.

 The power of relationship – one in which there’s full trust and no ‘personal’ judgment, and in which there’s a deep understanding of problems – is in itself fundamentally therapeutic.
-It’s a genuine, meaningful human connection based in respect.
+It’s a state of consistently relating your life experience with another.
+It’s a genuine human bond based in familiarity, shared awareness, and care.

 To be clear, therapy is absolutely necessary for a lot of people.
-And there are certainly elements beyond the trusting relationship that are attributable to healing.
-But the genuine establishment and development of a constructive relationship is what serves as the ultimate healer.
+There are certainly elements beyond the trusting relationship that are attributable to healing.
+But the genuine establishment and development of a constructive relationship is what often serves as the ultimate healer.

 There’s a lot of smoke and mirrors in psychotherapy (often unintended, to be fair), a lot of methods and techniques and systematic applications and analytical styles and so forth of which patients might assign responsibility for their therapy’s effectiveness, when really the mechanism of healing is mainly just the establishment and development of genuine relationship.